 Know the stories that make up your next speech, and let the trigger words remind you of the stories.
 You’ll be able to deliver your speech—without notes—and then collect the Best Speaker ribbon.

-Will Neuman, DTM joined Toastmasters in 2013 and is a member of Talk of the Town Toastmasters in Batavia, Illinois; Listen, Learn, Lead in Elgin, Illinois; and Fountain Hills Toastmasters in Fountain Hills, Arizona.
-He is President of the Illinois clubs.
+Will Neuman, DTM joined Toastmasters in 2013 and is a member of Talk of the Town Toastmasters in Batavia, Illinois, and Fountain Hills Toastmasters in Fountain Hills, Arizona.